Characters and transfer maps via categorified traces: Traces and characters via categorified traces

 \end{thm} \begin{proof} Recall from \Cref{THH_Trace} that the generalized trace $\gentr{f_i}{X_i}\colon Z \to Y$ of the generalized endomorphism $f_i\colon Z \tensor X_i \to X_i \tensor Y$ is the result of applying the $\cC$-linear trace functor $\TrMod_{\cC}$ to the morphism $(X_i,f_i)\colon (\cC,Z) \to (\cC,Y)$ in $\Mod^{\trl}_{\cC}$.
 One observes that the maps $\varphi\colon X_1 \to X_2$ and $\psi\colon X_2 \to X_3$ induce a bifiber sequence

 of morphisms in $\Mod_\cC^\trl$.
 It then follows from \Cref{cor:Additivity_THH} that $\gentr{f_2}{X_2} \simeq \gentr{f_1}{X_1} + \gentr{f_3}{X_3}$ as desired. \end{proof} \begin{rmk} Replacing $\cC$ with $\Ind(\cC^\dbl)$, we see that we can drop the presentability assumption on $\cC$. \end{rmk} A special case of additivity of traces is the situation where $X_2 \simeq X_1 \oplus X_3$ is given by a direct sum.
-While this follows for stable $\Cc$ from \Cref{thm:Additivity_Traces}, the proof in this case is much more elementary and only requires $\Cc$ to be semiadditive.
+While this follows for stable $\Cc$ from \Cref{thm:Additivity_Traces}, the proof in this case is much more elementary and only requires $\Cc$ to be semiadditive, in the sense that finite products in $\Cc$ are also finite coproducts.
 For completeness, we give a proof.

 \begin{lem} Let $\Cc$ be a semiadditive presentably symmetric monoidal $\infty$-category.
 Let $X_1$ and $X_2$ be dualizable objects, and set $X := X_1 \oplus X_2$.
 Consider morphisms $f_i\colon Z \otimes X_i \to X_i \otimes Y$ for $i = 1,2$, and let $f\colon Z \otimes X \to X \otimes Y$ be their direct sum.
 Then there is an equivalence